 AD: Do you find one undergraduate major better preparation for law school than another?
 For instance, many undergraduate institutions offer a Pre-Law major — does Miami Law look more or less favorably on Pre-Law majors when deciding whether to offer admission?

-TL: Pre-Law majors are not going to have an advantage but are not going to be disadvantaged either.
-Certain majors are likely to produce more interest in law than others, but we’ve had math and music majors who have excelled in the same way the typical political science or business majors have.
-Regardless of major, as mentioned elsewhere, the skills needed in law school and in practice are analytical and logical reasoning, critical thinking, reading comprehension and writing.
+TL: Pre-Law majors are not necessarily going to have an advantage though they may be more directed/inclined to take courses that develop skills useful in law school and practice.
+Certain majors are likely to produce more interest in law than others, but we’ve had ample examples of students from non-law related majors who have excelled in the same way the typical political science or business majors have.
+It does make sense to take some business related courses regardless of major.
+As mentioned elsewhere, the skills needed in law school and in practice are analytical and logical reasoning, critical thinking, reading comprehension and writing.
 Not surprisingly, these are the skills tested on the LSAT.

 AD: What is the most memorable/effective personal statement you read during the last admissions cycle?